 The University of Otago’s Bachelor of Oral Health is an exciting three-year degree programme at New Zealand’s only Faculty of Dentistry, delivering excellent and innovative education in oral health.

 An oral health therapist is a highly skilled professional member of the dental team.
 Oral health therapists have skills in dental hygiene, dental therapy, and oral health promotion.
 They educate patients about their oral health; preventive care is a key aspect of their work.
 They are skilled at promoting healthy lifestyles and have a strong awareness of the socio-cultural influences on health.
 Oral health therapists diagnose and treat oral diseases (such as gum disease and dental decay), and provide quality care for patients of all ages, including restorative care for children and adolescents.

 Good or bad, oral health impacts on people’s daily lives and good oral health can be a big part of living life comfortably.
 As an oral health therapist, you become part of the dental team, developing the skills to provide dental and periodontal care and to foster lifelong positive oral health attitudes and behaviour in patients.
 You will also obtain skills in health promotion.

-In order to study oral health, you need to have attained a satisfactory standard in NCEA Level 3 Biology and English or approved equivalents.
+In order to study Oral Health, you need to have attained a satisfactory standard in NCEA Level 3 biology or an approved equivalent.

 What will I study?